 Roccat and Corsair both offer economic versions of their cloth mouse pads that feature thinner surfaces without the bells and whistles.
 Unfortunately, with such a minimal difference in cost we find it hard to recommend the lower end models when their premium versions are so well worth the spend.

 With countless brands offering mouse pads from every corner of the world, it’d be impossible for us to test each and every one of them.
-We do try our best to include every new and popular model in our tests, but it’s still a massive marketplace that is always booming with new players.
+We do try our best to include every new and popular model in our tests, but it’s still a massive marketplace that is always growing with constant additions.

 That being said, we are always on the lookout for new models and features that catch our eye and will continue to update this story with new developments.
 Your feedback and suggestions are also always welcome.
-Some of the mouse pads we’ll be looking at next include the Corsair MM800 Polaris RGB, TT eSports Draconem RGB, and the Steelseries DeX mouse pad.
+Some of the newer mouse pads we’ll be testing soon are the Steelseries DeX mouse pad, Razer’s Sphex V2 and the largest mouse pad we’ve ever seen, the Glorious 3XL.

 Some online stores give us a small cut if you buy something through one of our links.
 Read our affiliate policy for more info.